Graft - opening chapters

 “Name one nice thing about it,” she said.

 She was right, of course.
 I’d said it on instinct, reaching for something bland and inoffensive.
-Noises, sights, and smells that bothered me affected my ability to concentrate, and the current reek was the nasal equivalent of a constant fire alarm going off.
+Noises, sights, and smells that bothered me affected my ability to concentrate, and the current reek was the nasal equivalent of a screeching fire alarm.
 Not that I was socially skilled even when I was comfortable.

-“Obviously, it stinks to high heaven out here,” I said carefully, trying to keep my hands from twitching with the desire to escape this conversation.
+“Obviously, it stinks to high heaven out here,” I said, fighting to keep my hands from twitching too much.
 “I’m very sensitive to strong smells, and while I wouldn’t wish this on anyone, it’s nice to not be the only one struggling for once.”

 Matilda’s eyes narrowed.

-I reached for one of my other default conversation topics, talking to people about things I thought they liked.
-And despite our long proximity as neighbors, gardening was the only activity I knew Matilda liked.
+I floundered again.
+Despite our long proximity as neighbors, I didn’t know all that much about Matilda.
 “I’m surprised the weeds aren’t, you know, wilting from the smell like in a cartoon.
 But I guess it wouldn’t just be the weeds affected, would it?
 It can’t be that easy.
 That bag of mulch looks heavy.
 Is Brian going to give you a hand later or do you need help?”

 “Just go,” she said, waving me towards my house.